ultraseedbox/USB-Docs/UltraSeedbox Applications/ZNC/Initial Setup and Configuration.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-12/scaled-1680-/image-1576920325013.png"></p>

-* Uncheck Use global user information and on User name field, put in `admin/network_name`, replacing `network_name` with the name you set in ZNC
+* Uncheck Use global user information and on the User name field, put in `admin/network_name`, replacing `network_name` with the name you set in ZNC
 * In login method, select Server password (/PASS password)
 * On Password, input your set ZNC password.
 * Check if everything is correct.
 Once confirmed, Click Close, highlight your new network and click Connect